 Parents reading this who feel like there’s a lack of quick tricks and shortcuts to keeping their kids safe online may be overlooking the common thread throughout these five tips: communication.
 The biggest key to keeping your children safe online isn’t walling off the Internet or crippling their computers (though a little bit of that can help), it’s helping them understand how big the world is, and which places within it are safe to roam.

 “They’re inquisitive — that’s what children are, and that’s what makes them so wonderful,” says Colon.
 “But at the same time, we need to guide them in the direction in which they need to go.”

 (Pullen, John Patrick.
 “How to Keep Your Kids Safe Online This Summer.”
 Time.
 30 June 2015. time.com/3940304/kids-safe-online-safety/.)

 At Fairmount, “We C.A.R.E.”
 (Community, Attitude, Respect, and Excellence) has been a standing phrase through our Positive Behavioral Interventions and Supports system (PBIS).
 Aligned with this focus, we promote and teach five growth mindsets within the classrooms:

 Every month students are recognized as “Mindset Masters” for their use of the different mindsets.
 The following students were chosen by their teachers for this month, and their names will be posted, throughout the entire month of OCTOBER, in the hallway leading from the cafeteria to outside.

-FROM THE CAFETERIA —Leanne Alton, Cafeteria Manager
+—Leanne Alton, Cafeteria Manager

 This year Food Service has a new software program that requires all students to enter their student ID numbers for anything purchased in the cafeteria.
 If you could help your student memorize their number, it would be greatly appreciated.
 We will be working closely with each student to make this a smooth transition for them.